-One of the hallmarks of science is its certainty that is is right.
+One of the hallmarks of science is that it is correct.
 At least the established science that we learn in school.
 But history has shown us that this certainly was not always justified.

-First of all this author wants to disclose that he was trained as a scientist and still has the hardest time to shed his scientific mind.
+First of all, this author wants to disclose that he was trained as a scientist and still has the hardest time shedding his scientific mind.
 The most drastic attempt to accomplish this had been to walk barefoot over glowing coals.
 The result of that experiment was that, for about half an hour, this scientific mind had been overwhelmed and his feet were OK, but after a short recovery period it kicked in with a vengeance, and the feet developed serious blisters.

 Back to the certainty – often culminating in arrogance – of science.
-Generally, when a new science developed, the old one could be saved by making it a special case of the new.
-An example of this are Newton’s laws.
-After Einstein created his special relativity Newton’s laws were still – mostly – correct, at least when dealing with speeds that were much lower than the speed of light, which is the case for pretty much everything in our daily experience.
+Generally, when a new science is developed, the old one could be saved by making it a special case of the new.
+An example of this is Newton’s laws.
+After Einstein created his special relativity, Newton’s laws were still – mostly – correct, at least when dealing with speeds that were much lower than the speed of light, which is the case for pretty much everything in our daily experience.

 Let us look at another example where the certainty of science was not quite justified.
 Towards the end of the 19th century, science became convinced that the future was fully determined.
 Based on Laplace’s postulation of a hypothetical, all-powerful being that could know the location and speed of any and all particles in the universe at one time, the location and speed of each of these particles at a later time could be calculated, thus the future could be not only predicted by actually computed.
 That hypothetical mind was called Laplace’s demon.